awslabs/aws-encryption-sdk-specification/framework/storm-tracking-cryptographic-materials-cache.md

 ### Within Grace Period

-A time `now` MUST be considered within the grace period for an entry that expires at a time `expiry` if `now < (expiry - gracePeriod)`
+A time `now` MUST be considered within the grace period for an entry that expires at a time `expiry` if `now >= (expiry - gracePeriod)`

 ### GetCacheEntry

 If GetCacheEntry is called for a key :

+The implementation MUST call the [Local CMC](local-cryptographic-materials-cache.md) to find the cached materials for the key, if any.

+If the key **is** found in the cache, it is returned, unless the current time is within the [Grace Period](#grace-period), and no other thread is currently fetching new materials.
+Specifically --

-If the number of things inflight is greater than or equal to the [FanOut](#fanout) and the key is in the cache THEN GetCacheEntry MUST return the cache entry.
+ * If the number of things inflight is greater than or equal to the [FanOut](#fanout) GetCacheEntry MUST return the cache entry.

-If that key is in the cache AND that key is not within the [Grace Period](#grace-period), GetCacheEntry MUST return the cache entry.
+ * If the key's expiration is not within the [Grace Period](#grace-period), GetCacheEntry MUST return the cache entry.

+* If the key is in flight
+and the current time is within the [the grace interval](#grace-interval) GetCacheEntry MUST return the cache entry.

+If the key is in flight
+and the current time is not within the [the grace interval](#grace-interval) GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.

+If the key is **not** found in the cache, one thread receives NoSuchEntry, while others are blocked until an entry appears.
+Specifically --

-If the number of things inflight is greater than or equal to the [FanOut](#fanout) and the key is not in the cache GetCacheEntry MUST block until a [FanOut](#fanout) slot is available, or the key appears in the cache.
+ * If the number of things inflight is greater than or equal to the [FanOut](#fanout) GetCacheEntry MUST block until a [FanOut](#fanout) slot is available, or the key appears in the cache.

-If the key is in flight AND the current time is within the [the grace interval](#grace-interval) and the key is not in the cache GetCacheEntry MUST block until a [FanOut](#fanout) slot is available, or the key appears in the cache.
+ * If the key is in flight AND the current time is within the [the grace interval](#grace-interval) GetCacheEntry MUST block until a [FanOut](#fanout) slot is available, or the key appears in the cache.

-If the key is not in the cache and not in flight GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.

 If the key is in flight AND the current time is not within the [the grace interval](#grace-interval) GetCacheEntry MUST return NoSuchEntry and mark the inflight key with the current time.

-If the key is in the cache and in flight and the current time is within the [the grace interval](#grace-interval) GetCacheEntry MUST return the cache entry.
+ * If the key is not in flight

-If the key is in the cache and in flight and the current time is not within the [the grace interval](#grace-interval) GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.
+GetCacheEntry MUST return NoSuchEntry and mark that key as inflight at the current time.